 As dusk falls over the Moberly Five and Drive, fireflies start their nightly show and cars file in to fill up the rows.
 Families find their favorite viewing spot – a blanket on the ground, the bed of a pickup, the back of an SUV.
-Kids gather for a quick game of catch in a grassy patch beneath the giant screen.
+Waiting for the movie to begin, kids gather for a quick game of catch in a grassy patch beneath the giant screen.

 Drive-ins offer an experience like no other.
 With a supply of snacks and a pillow or two, moviegoers can enjoy a first-run feature (oftentimes two) beneath a starry sky.

 Outdoor movie theaters have dwindled since their heyday in the 50s and 60s when more than 4,000 dotted the roadside nationwide.
-With just over 300 remaining, many drive-ins are becoming retro road-trip destinations.
+With just over 300 remaining, many drive-ins have become retro road-trip destinations.

-From single screens surrounded by trees to metropolitan multiplexes, ten Missouri drive-ins still light up the night all summer long.
+From single screens surrounded by trees to metropolitan multiplexes, nine Missouri drive-ins still light up the night all summer long.

-Moberly Five and Drive –Moberly's original Hi Way 63 Drive-In operated from 1950 to 1983.
+Moberly Five and Drive - Moberly's original Hi Way 63 Drive-In operated from 1950 to 1983.
 A new building was constructed in 1997 to house five indoor movie screens as well as a projector for the outdoor screen, and the Moberly Five and Drive was born.
-One of a handful of indoor-outdoor movie theaters in the United States, the drive-in offers a double-feature seven days a week.
+The movie house is one of only a handful of indoor-outdoor theaters in the United States.
+The drive-in offers a double-feature seven days a week.

 Starlite Drive-In Theatre, Cadet – The Starlite Drive-In opened in 1952 and has two screens that show double features seven days a week.
 Located 50 miles south of St. Louis, the theater has room for 700 cars, making it Missouri's largest drive-in outside a metro area.
 In addition to the usual fare, the concession stand sells frozen pickle juice and fried Twinkies.